Menfo74/Clothing_Website/README.md

-# Clothing Website Enhancement
+# Clothing Website

-This repository contains an enhanced version of the original Clothing Website project.
+This repository contains Clothing Website project.

 ## Structure
 - **src/**: Contains the main source code for the project.